Noamrok/RPS/README.md

 # RPS
 A remake for the old ICQ PC game called "Rock-Paper-Scissors".

-My friends and I developed this multiplyer game for android in Software Engineering course.
+My friends and I developed this multiplayer game for android in Software Engineering course.

 The game was developed in Unity- C#.